LidiaMorejudo/spanresources/README.md

 The Spanresources website operates on a single relational database comprising multiple tables.
 These include tables for user management, blog posts, comments, and messages.

-All users have permission to create and read data; however, only administrators are authorized to modify or delete existing records.
+All users have permission to create and read data; however, **only administrators are authorized to modify or delete existing records**.
 The Entity Relationship Diagram (ERD) below illustrates the structure and relationships between these tables.

 An ERD (Entity Relationship Diagram) is a visual representation of a database’s structure, showing how tables (entities) are related to each other through keys and relationships.